 Driving a Motorhome in Morocco

 Many Moroccan motorways and roads are in excellent, well maintained condition, especially those close to larger cities and along the coast.
-Moroccan drivers are on the whole quite steady and sometimes infuriatingly slow but the road safety record in Morocco is worse than the UK, so follow these driving tips;
+Moroccan drivers are on the whole quite steady and sometimes infuriatingly slow but the road safety record in Morocco is worse than the UK, so follow these driving tips and check out our driving in Morocco guide;

 - Take it slowly and be cautious, particularly in wet or snowy weather or where there is likely to be ice on the roads.
 This is a real hazard on secondary routes and mountain roads.